ramadanmostafa/microservice-play/README.md

-# Python Backend Test

-This is a Python backend test for HelloFresh candidates to evaluate their programming skill.

 ## Goal

 Nowadays, the Microservice Architecture Pattern has been widely used.
 However, it has several drawbacks and it can be challenging to implement it.

-The goal of this test is to assess (to some degree) your coding and architectural skills building robust and reliable systems.

-You're given a problem so you can focus on showcasing development techniques.

 The image below presents a diagram that describes the problem.